 Regardless of what you generally want to do, it never hurts to start building something.
 Really anything.
-Get your portfolio up and running, launch a newsletter, or learn how Periscope works.
+Start creating a portfolio, launch a career newsletter, or learn how Periscope works.
 There are so many things you can do for your career—even if you don’t know what you want to do.
-And, just like the previous advice, the actual act of simply doing will help further clarify what paths you might want to be on, and which ones you should rule out.
+And, just like the previous advice, the actual act of doing will help further clarify what paths you might want to be on, and which ones you should rule out.

 3. Gather Inspiration From Others

 Walk into your local bookshop and go straight to the autobiography section.
 Buy three books from across different industries, societies, and cultures.
 Focus on biographies that document great and successful people's early lives, before they were great.
 Read them before bed.
 Wake up in the morning and write down 10 things you could do differently that day.
 Do some of them.
 Do this the next day.
 And then do it again.

 No matter what you do, you probably want to be successful at it.
 So what better way to get started than by learning how others reached their goals?
 Keep in mind as you’re reading that these people weren’t born knowing what they wanted to do either.
 (Get more inspiration from this list of 30 things to read, watch, listen to, and do to help you answer this age-old question.)

 4. Prepare for a Long Journey

 Expect that it is going to take a while and involve several iterations, or so-called “life crises” to figure it out.
 For most people it’s a long and often unfinished journey.

 One huge misconception about figuring out what you want to do with your life is that you will have a sudden, magical moment of extreme clarity and then have your entire life planned.